 ON THE HORIZON

-For over 20 years, Friends of Castlewood Canyon has kept a watchful eye on this hidden gem in our community.
-And still, there is much to do.
-The four fascinating ecosystems that comprise our Park, and the plant and wildlife that resides in each, are threatened by increasing visitation, budget constraints and a constantly changing environment.
-More than ever before, it is critical for Friends of Castlewood Canyon to continue in our mission to protect, preserve and promote Castlewood Canyon State Park.
+For more than 25 years, Friends of Castlewood Canyon has kept a watchful eye on this hidden gem of the prairie.
+And there is still much to do.
+Four fascinating ecosystems create the beauty of our Park.
+The plants and wildlife that reside in each are threatened by increasing visitation, budget constraints and a constantly changing environment.
+More than ever before, it is critical for Friends of Castlewood Canyon to continue our mission to protect, preserve and promote Castlewood Canyon State Park.

 PROJECTS ON THE HORIZON